Dakhaas-HU/recommendation-engine/docs/index.rst

-.. recommendation-engine documentation master file, created by sphinx-quickstart on Tue Mar 24 12:00:17 2020.
+..
+Recommendation-engine documentation master file, created by sphinx-quickstart on Tue Mar 24 13:36:50 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to recommendation-engine's documentation!
+Welcome to Recommendation-engine's documentation!
 =================================================

 .. toctree::